Curriculum Content and Overview

 The Paul L. Foster School of Medicine has established a highly integrated, clinically orientated approach to teaching and learning for its four year M.D. degree program.
 Through the integration of the basic and clinical sciences from the onset of instruction, students learn anatomy, biochemistry, physiology, and other basic science concepts and are presented with the content needed to understand specific clinical presentations.
 This method provides learners with increased understanding, content retention, meaningful connections of basic science to clinical practice, and accelerates the attainment of diagnostic reasoning skills.

 The pre-clerkship curriculum consists of four required courses: Scientific Principles of Medicine (SPM); Medical Skills; Society, Community, and the Individual; and Masters’ Colloquium.
 In addition, students participate in two longitudinal experiences via the Integrated Curricular Elements (ICE) Pre-Clerkship Prep Program and the Scholarly Activity and Research Program (SARP).

-The fourth major course spanning the first two years of the curriculum is Masters’ Colloquium (PMAS 5101, 5112, 6111, 6112).
-The PLFSOM has created learning communities called “Colleges,” led by College Masters.
-The College Masters are responsible for organizing a weekly masters’ colloquium focusing on the art and science of medicine with specific emphasis on issues related to professionalism.
+The fourth major course spanning the first two years of the curriculum is College Colloquium (PMAS 5101, 5112, 6111, 6112).
+The PLFSOM has created learning communities called “Colleges,” led by college colloquium.
+The college colloquium are responsible for organizing a weekly college colloquium focusing on the art and science of medicine with specific emphasis on issues related to professionalism.
 The colloquium is primarily a discussion-based course with selected readings and in-class exercises designed to promote critical reflection and the exchange of ideas.

 The organization of the third and fourth year clerkship curriculum is illustrated in the following schematics: